bradleydavey/quartz/content/Lynch1993 on Schutz.md

 ---
-title: "Lynch on Schutz on world of thought and life and death"
+title: "Lynch on Schutz: the world of thought and life and death"
 tags:
 - whatisscience
 enableToc: false